mayworms/mayworms/_posts/2024-09-23-life-updates-phd.md

 tags:
     - update
 ---
-This past month was one of the busiest, most eventful years of my entire life.
 In the past month, I:

 - **began my PhD in Information at UMSI**, advised by Dr. Oliver L. Haimson and Dr. Michaelanne Thomas
 - attended the **2nd International Trans Studies Conference** at Northwestern University